 Why do shifts in the 'post office' State fail to sustain?

 The obvious interpretation of the short-lived nature of the MG experiment and its failure to embed itself within the education system in the state is the shift in politics.
-Change in the political and bureaucratic leadership in the state
+Change in the political and bureaucratic leadership in the state post 2014 national elections defused an important condition for success: the alignment between the goals of the programme and leadership at the top.

 While this is certainly part of the explanation, there remain a number of unanswered questions that are central to understanding why the momentum gained from the pilots and roll-out of the MG failed to withstand political and leadership change.
 For instance, why did the initial sense of 'empowerment' described by CRCCs not lead to a longer-lasting shift in CRCCs' self-perception of their roles as academic mentors?
 Why did the teachers not demand support and mentorship once the initial momentum reduced?
 What prevented teachers and CRCCs from incorporating practices learnt through the initial implementation phase into their everyday classroom transactions?